ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 The FortiGate Virtual Appliance on {{site.data.keyword.cloud}} service deploys a high-availability (HA) pair of FortiGate Virtual Appliances to your environment, which can help you reduce risk by implementing critical security controls within your virtual infrastructure.
 You can manage this service by using the FortiOS Web Client or the command line interface via SSH.

-This service is available only to instances that are deployed in V2.0 or later releases.
+**Availability**: This service is available only to instances that are deployed in V2.0 or later releases.

 You can order an instance with the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service included.
 For more information, see:
 * [Ordering Cloud Foundation instances](../sddc/sd_orderinginstance.html)